-When you think of fruit, apples, peaches and grapes might come to mind.
+When you think of fruit, apples, peaches, or grapes might come to mind.
 But how about peppers?
-While they don’t closely resemble apples or watermelons, all hot peppers are actually fruits.
+While they don’t closely resemble oranges or watermelons, all hot peppers are actually fruits.
 Botanists define fruit as the seed-bearing structures on flowering plants.

 In fact, they’re berries.
 This is because they hold multiple seeds within one fleshy fruit.
-To botanists, a berry is a fleshy fruit that has multiple seeds on the inside, embedded in the flesh of the ovary, such as a blueberry.
-Strangely to us, that makes all these other things berries to botanists: tomatoes, eggplants, grapes, persimmons, and chile peppers.
+To botanists, a berry is a fleshy fruit that has numerous seeds on the inside, embedded in the flesh of the ovary, such as a blueberry.
+Perhaps strangely to us, that makes all these other things berries, too: tomatoes, eggplants, grapes, persimmons, and chile peppers.
 It’s a little easier to make the connection when you take a look at some ornamental chile peppers, like the Black Pearl.
 These chiles are shaped more like berries–a more consistent fruit-like appearance than other types of hot peppers.

 Cultural and culinary conventions largely determine which foods are considered vegetables for everyday purposes.
 Hot peppers and other members of the nightshade family, such as tomatoes and eggplants, are savory fruits used as culinary vegetables and wouldn’t be standard additions to a fruit salad.

 Many cultures use the leaves of hot pepper plants, which are a little bitter but not spicy, in a variety of dishes.
-The preparation of a food doesn’t change based on whether it’s technically a fruit or a vegetable, but I think that learning the science behind our favorite foods is very interesting.
+The preparation of a meal doesn’t change based on whether it’s technically a fruit or a vegetable, but I think that learning the science behind our favorite food is very interesting.